 quitarse la ropa

-Take off your coat and make yourself comfortable.
+Take off your coat and make yourself

 TAKE OUT